monero-project/monero-site/_posts/2025-08-05-fcmp++-contest-final.md

 ### Spend more time marketing competition in specific circles where people do code competitions

 There was a lot of good outreach for the FCMP++ competition, but some of the most fruitful outreach was to circles where there are already a lot of people doing coding/crypto competitions, who aren't necessarily involved in the Monero sphere.
-Ask xmrack about outreach here.

 ### Make sure that submitters always license their code under a permissive license